apyrros/auto_radreport/README.md

 The requeststudy-ps360.ahk script is a specialized tool designed to interface with PowerScribe 360.
 Its primary function is to automate the workflow as follows:
 Search Accession Number: The script searches the PowerScribe 360 sidebar for a specific accession number.
 This number is typically used to identify a particular medical imaging study in the DICOM standard.
 Sending Information: Once the accession number is located, requeststudy-ps360.ahk sends it to the server, effectively initiating the process of retrieving and processing the associated DICOM images.
 This script streamlines the initial step in the imaging study retrieval process, ensuring a smooth transition from identifying the study in PowerScribe 360 to processing it on the server.
 The script is started by pressing F1.
-You w ill need to download autohotkey v1.1 (https://www.autohotkey.com/download/).
+You will need to download autohotkey v1.1 (https://www.autohotkey.com/download/).

 # License